 The Richest Man in Babylon hand out financial advice through a collection of parables set 4,000 years ago in ancient Babylon.
 This book remains in print almost a century after the parables were originally published, and is regarded as a classic of personal financial advice.

 The parables are told by a fictional Babylonian character called Arkad, a poor scribe who became the “richest man in Babylon”.
-Arkad shared his advice on ‘how to generate money and wealth’ & ‘how to protect and invest wealth’ to people of Babylon.
-All these advice are eternal advice and hold true at any given point of time.
+Arkad shared his advice on ‘how to generate money and wealth’ & ‘how to protect and invest wealth’ to the people of Babylon.
+All these pieces of advice are eternal advice and hold true at any given point in time.

-‘How to protect and Invest wealth’ advice are compiled in the form of ‘Five Laws of Gold’.
-Meaning of Gold here in current scenario is Money, Wealth.
+‘How to protect and Invest wealth’ advice is compiled in the form of ‘Five Laws of Gold’.
+The meaning of Gold here in the current scenario is Money, Wealth.

 The First Law of Gold

 Gold cometh gladly and in increasing quantity to any man who will put by not less than one-tenth of his earnings to create an estate for his future and that of his family.